All pages

 Local is powered by Electron/Node.js.
 This means all Add-ons interface with Local using a simple JavaScript API.

 With that in mind, don't think Local Add-ons can only be JavaScript.
-Node.js provides robust APIs such as which enable executing outside binaries and shell scripts.
+Node.js provides robust APIs such as child_process which enable executing outside binaries and shell scripts.

 The Local Add-on API is always growing!
 If you need a hook to be added for any reason, please let us know in the and we'll be happy to work with you.